eyurekli/eyurekli/README.md

 ## ☕️ About Me!
 - I’m a 3rd year CS student at Dalhousie University.
 - I'm originally from Turkey.
 I have been in Canada for almost 4 years.
-- I'm currently working with Trench Group in Toronto, as AI/ML Intern, for Summer & Fall 2025.
+- I'm currently working with Royal Bank of Canada, as a Data Engineer in the Amplify program, for Summer 2026.

 ## 🌐 Connect With Me
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ekiny)